varletjs/api-farmer/README.md

   preset?: Preset
   /**
    * The status code strategy to use.
-   * loose: all success status codes are 200, strict: use the openapi recommended success status codes.
+   * loose: all success status codes are 200,
+   * strict: use the openapi recommended success status codes.
-   */
+   * smart: find a valid status code between [200, 299] that is closest to 200 */
   statusCodeStrategy?: StatusCodeStrategy
   /**